RicardoFFdev/hack_days_cds_03/README.md

 ### Created Attributes

-Investment Potential -> calculated by dividing the investment value by the customer's age.
+Investment Potential -> calculated by dividing the investment value by the customer's age.<br>
-Default Potential -> calculated by dividing the current debt by the customer's age.
+Default Potential -> calculated by dividing the current debt by the customer's age.<br>
-Available Investment Potential -> calculated by subtracting the Default Potential from the Investment Potential.
+Available Investment Potential -> calculated by subtracting the Default Potential from the Investment Potential.<br>
 Indebtedness -> the result of dividing the current debt by the current income.

 ## Visualization of numerical attributes in a bar plot